Fertilizers & Pesticides

 ERS uses the same ARMS source to develop estimates of fertilizer application costs for each of the nine major field crops surveyed and reports these estimates in the Commodity Costs and Returns data product.

 ERS combines ARMS-based estimates with data drawn from other public and proprietary sources to report annual estimates of total fertilizer use in U.S. agriculture in the Fertilizer Use and Price data product.
 Tables in that product report total use by nutrient, application rates per acre for selected crops, fertilizer materials use, and fertilizer prices.
-In turn, those data are used to support development of indexes of annual fertilizer use in U.S. agriculture, for reporting in the data product Agricultural Productivity in the U.S., which spans 1948-2015.
+In turn, those data are used to support development of indexes of annual fertilizer use in U.S. agriculture, for reporting in the data product Agricultural Productivity in the U.S.

 For research examples, see the ERS reports:

 - Conservation-Practice Adoption Rates Vary Widely by Crop and Region (EIB-147, December 2015)

 - Nitrogen Management on U.S. Corn Acres, 2001-10 (EB-20, November 2012)

 - Nitrogen in Agricultural Systems: Implications for Conservation Policy (ERR-127, September 2011)